maurog-sec/coalfire-challenge/README.md

 ### Assumptions
 - The AMI specified by `var.redhat_ami` is correct and available in the selected region.
 - The `user_data` script correctly configures the EC2 instances for the application.
-- The application on the EC2 instances is configured to listen on port 443 (HTTPS).
+- The application on the EC2 instances is public-facing, and it's configured to listen on port 443 (HTTPS).
 - The S3 bucket names are unique and comply with AWS naming conventions.
 - The Terraform version used is compatible with all modules.